BritishPandaChick/skillcrush-courses/README.md

 # Skillcrush Courses
 Skillcrush projects and coursework from Web Designer Blueprint.

-Uses HTML, CSS, JavaScript, and jQuery.
+## Depencencies
+* HTML
+* CSS
+* JavaScript
+* jQuery

 ## Contributing
-This repository is based on a design created by Skillcrush.
+This repository is based designs created by Skillcrush.
 Therefore I will not be accepting any pull requests.

 ## Acknowledgements
 * Skillcrush